Flexible Differentiable Optimization via Model Transformations: Differentiating Convex Optimization Problems

-Although QPs capture numerous problems of interest, many problems require a richer set of constraints which can be modelled as conic constraints.
+Although QPs capture numerous problems of interest, many problems require a richer set of constraints which can be modeled as conic constraints.
 Convex conic optimization problems have standard closed-form primal and dual expressions,

-where $x$ is the primal variable, $y$ is the dual variable, $s \in R^m$ is the primal slack variable, $\mathcal{K} \subseteq R^m$ is a closed convex cone and $\mathcal{K}^* \subseteq R^m$ is the corresponding dual cone.
-Note that in above form, $A \in R^{m \times n}$, $b \in R^m$, $c \in R^n$ are problem data.
+where $x$ is the primal variable, $y$ is the dual variable, $s \in \Reals^m$ is the primal slack variable, $\mathcal{K} \subseteq \Reals^m$ is a closed convex cone and $\mathcal{K}^* \subseteq \Reals^m$ is the corresponding dual cone.
+Note that in above form, $A \in \Reals^{m \times n}$, $b \in \Reals^m$, $c \in \Reals^n$ are problem data.

-The methodology of $\partial \mathcal{O}$ has been developed for conic problems in \cite{amos_differentiable_2019} and \cite{agrawal_differentiating_2020} in parallel and extended in \cite{agrawal_differentiable_2019}.
-The conic case is more involved due to the conic constraints, we follow closely the notation of \cite{agrawal_differentiating_2020} for a complete and self-contained description of the method.
-Instead of deriving the necessary system of equations from the KKT conditions, the proposed approach will rely on the Homogeneous Self-Dual Embedding (HSDE) \cite{scs_solver}.
-In this case the solution map from the problem data to the primal dual pair, $(x, y, s) = \psi(A,b,c)$, is represented as a composition of three functions: $\psi = \phi \circ \mathcal{S} \circ \mathcal{Q}$.
-The definition of each of these functions and their derivatives are given by:
+The methodology of $\partial \mathcal{O}$ has been developed for conic problems in \citet{amos_differentiable_2019} and \citet{agrawal_differentiating_2020} in parallel and extended in \citet{agrawal_differentiable_2019}.
+The conic case is more involved due to the conic constraints.
+We follow the notation of \citet{agrawal_differentiating_2020} closely for simpler referencing, but we describe the method in a complete and self-contained fashion.
+Instead of deriving the necessary system of equations from the KKT conditions, the proposed approach will rely on the Homogeneous Self-Dual Embedding (HSDE) \citep{scs_solver, busseti_solution_2019}.
+By construction, a solution of the HSDE will be a solution to the KKT system and the optimization problem in question.
+The HSDE is written as: